iluwatar/java-design-patterns/facade/README.md

 ## When to Use the Facade Pattern in Java

-Use the Facade pattern when
+Use the Facade pattern in Java when:

 * You want to provide a simple interface to a complex subsystem.
 * Subsystems are getting more complex and depend on multiple classes, but most clients only need a part of the functionality.
 * There is a need to layer your subsystems.
 Use a facade to define an entry point to each subsystem level.
+* You want to reduce dependencies and enhance code readability in Java development.

 ## Facade Pattern Java Tutorials